 The beginning of an experiment

-1. Must be delicious
+1. It must be delicious

-3. Quick and easy to prepare
+3. It should be quick and easy to prepare

-5. Safe and hygienic
+5. It must be safe and hygienic

 Instant noodles are invented

-Emergence of the middle class
+The emergence of the middle class

 Cup noodles are introduced